 College Life Modules

-UXG2735 College Success for Designers (1 credit) Prerequisite(s): UXG2400
+UXG2735 College Success for Designers (1 credit)

 This module introduces industry research and professional expectations, and helps identify student strengths, skills, and interests.
 This module also requires the creation of an academic plan focusing on skill development.